Last update: March 2025

 Add at most one example if absolutely necessary

-💡 Tip: Sometimes it’s more effective to describe the desired format than to give an example.
+💡 Tip: Sometimes it’s more effective to describe the desired format than to provide an example.

-Define the role: "Act as a building inspector assessing a property" or "Work as a financial advisor analysing real estate investments for a municipal project"
+Define the role: "Act as a building inspector assessing a property" or "Work as a financial advisor analyzing real estate investments for a municipal project"

-Set clear boundaries: "Limit your analysis to the environmental impacts according to the current environmental law" or "Base your fiscal assessment solely on the provided annual figures without assumptions about future market developments"
+Set clear boundaries: "Limit your analysis to the environmental impacts according to current environmental laws" or "Base your fiscal assessment solely on the provided annual figures without assumptions about future market developments"

 Focus on what kind of output you want, not on how the model should think.